Marketing to Teachers

 Marketing to teachers goes beyond school supplies.
-More than four in five teachers would use a teacher discount on a personal item or service.
-More than two-thirds of teachers would use a discount on restaurants and electronic devices, and more than half would use it on entertainment, travel, and apparel.
-So you don’t have to be a classroom supplier in order to access this consumer tribe.
+More than two-thirds of teachers would use a discount on restaurants, computers, mobile devices, and electronics, and more than half would use it on clothing, travel, entertainment, and subscription services.
+So you don’t have to be a classroom supplier in order to access this consumer community.

 Strategies for Marketing to Teachers

 The most successful ways to market to teachers are through social media, email, and word of mouth.
-Almost 80% of teachers find out about teacher discounts from other educators, and Teachers are almost 50% more likely than other audiences to be moved by an email promotion.
+Eighty-four percent of teachers prefer to hear about teacher discounts from other educators, and teachers are almost 50% more likely than other audiences to be moved by an email promotion.

-Also, nearly half of today’s teachers are Millennials.
-They turn to social media like Facebook, Instagram, and Pinterest to swap stories, plan classroom activities, and perfect lesson plans.
+Teachers turn to social media like Facebook, Instagram, and Pinterest to swap stories, plan classroom activities, and perfect lesson plans.
 In fact, 95% of teachers use Facebook and 82% of teachers use Instagram, with 90% of those Instagram users seeking inspiration from their peers on the app.

 Teachers prefer messages to be simple and genuine, offering sentiments of appreciation.
-It also helps to speak to the challenges that many teachers face.
+It also helps to acknowledge the challenges many teachers face.
 For example, you can recognize the extraordinary efforts they’re making to educate students during the pandemic, or you can acknowledge the stress they deal with as the school year ends.
 You can also honor them with a personalized offer during National Teacher Appreciation Week.
-Don’t forget, 64% feel valued by companies that offer discount programs for teachers.

 The Best Way to Market to Teachers: Personalized Offers